beenje/blog/posts/my-lego-macintosh-classic-with-raspberry-pi-and-e-paper-display/index.rst

 It's easy to install and use.

 1. Download and install Etcher_
-2. Download `Raspbian Strecth Lite image <https://www.raspberrypi.org/downloads/raspbian/>`_
+2. Download `Raspbian Buster Lite image <https://www.raspberrypi.org/downloads/raspbian/>`_
 3. Flash the SD card using Etcher
 4. Mount the SD card to configure it: